 If you buy something through a link on this page, we may earn a small commission.
 How this works.

-In this article, we discuss the symptoms of herpes, how to treat it, and how to avoid it.
+In this article, we describe the symptoms of genital and oral herpes, how to treat them, and how to prevent these infections.

 - pain and itching